|

 time of £4,000 plus.

-There seemed to be a lot of imports between 93 and 95 (usually white plastics
+There seemed to be a lot of unofficial imports between 1993 and 1995 (white

 The Open Enduro model